ilanschnell/perfect-hash/README.md

 filled with the parameters, no matter what else is inside the template.

+### Hash function types

+One important option the `perfect-hash` command provides is `--hft` which is short of "hash function type".
+There are two types to choose from:

+1: A random hash function generation which creates hash function with a random string being used as it's salt.
+This is the default.
+   Since the generated random hash function does not include large enough output for a very large number of keys (over 10,000), the perfect hash function generation will fail for such large keys.
+However, the implementation of this hash function is quite simple and fast.

+2: A random hash function generation which creates hash function with a random integers being used as it's salt.
+Using this option will always succeed, but an implementation requires two additional integer arrays (appart from the always present array `G`).

 ### Acknowledgments

 Part of the code is based on an a program A.M.
 Kuchling wrote: